MohitPatel1/spotify-clone/README.md

 - what is hash from the window.location?

 # To do
+- profile picture
-- Circular,Helvetica,Arial,sans-serif have this fonts
+- Circular,Helvetica,Arial,sans-serif have this fonts -> done

 # Notes
   # Tailwind